 The Tourtalk TT 40-TG24M is a complete tour guide system comprising 1 transmitter with headband microphone (for the presenter), 24 receivers with earphones (for the audience) and a charger ...More information

-The Tourtalk TT 40-TG14MH is a complete tour guide system comprising 1 transmitter with headband microphone (for the presenter), 14 receivers with headphones (for the audience) and a transport ...More information
+The Tourtalk TT 40-CT1M is a command training system comprising 1 transmitter with headband microphone (for the trainer), 1 receiver with earphone (for the listener) and a transport case.
+A ...More information

-The Tourtalk TT 40-HS24N is a hearing system comprising 1 transmitter with lapel microphone (for the presenter), 24 receivers with earphones and neck loops (for the hearing impaired listeners) ...More information
+The Tourtalk TT 40-HSC14N is a hearing system comprising 1 transmitter with lapel microphone (for the presenter), 14 receivers with earphones and neck loops (for the hard of hearing ...More information

 "Being a little deaf I had been concerned about hearing the commentary in a noisy environment, the personal audio link to the guide made it all clear and understandable.
 For me this little thing enhanced the whole experience immeasurably."